martinvillacgPoli/martinvillacg96/README.md

-- 👋 Hi, I’m @martinvillacgPoli
+- 👋 Hi, I’m @martinvillacg
 - 👀 I’m interested in ...
-Computational mechanical Design
+Computational Mechanical Design
 - 🌱 I’m currently learning ...
 Everything
 - 💞️ I’m looking to collaborate on ...
 Nothing
 - 📫 How to reach me ... @martinvillacg
-- 😄 Pronouns: ...
-Cool/King
 - ⚡ Fun fact: ...
 I like art

 <!---